CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 To create an alias, here is the *format*:
 * `alias <original command> <your command>`

 > * `<your command>` must be a single alphanumeric word.
-It cannot be a original-command and already aliased to another command.
+It cannot be a original-command or already aliased to another command.
 > * `<original command>` must be a command word that is specified in the Command Summary section

 Examples: